 DOM continues to work to implement processes to ensure that there is open enrollment of all willing and qualified providers for case management and home delivered meal services.
-Due to limited resources, the state has been unable to complete all of the systematic changes necessary to finish the planned implementation at the time of this amendment.
-The systematic changes necessary to open enrollment for willing and qualified providers will be completed by December 31, 2020.
+The state has made significant progress in completing the systematic changes necessary to finish the planned implementation.